spockbots/city/docs-source/source/edu/python.rst

     def run_for_a_distance(): # is true for running return motor.angle() <= 1000

-This allows us now to define a function that contains a loop to with we pass the running() condition:
+This allows us now to define a function that contains a loop to which we pass the running() condition:

 ::